daegren/WCPAL/README.md

 Documentation
 ==========

-You can view the documentation for this project at http://daegren.github.com/WCPAL
+You can view the technical documentation for this project at http://daegren.github.com/WCPAL

 Sample
 ==========